agentdid127/ResourcePackConverter/README.md

     java -jar ResourcePackConverter.jar --input input/

-You can also convert to 1.15 using this addon.
+To update to a newer version than 1.13, you can use these parameters.
-`--1.15`.
+`--from <version>` and `--to <version>`

-	java -jar ResourcePackConverter.jar --1.15
+	java -jar ResourcePackConverter.jar --from 1.12 --to 1.15

 We hope this helps out!